Understanding the Differences between BGA and LGA Grid Arrays

 How to Solder the LGA Package?

-The first step to soldering an LGA package is preparing the PCB.
-You need to ensure that it’s free from contaminants and oxides, as well as ensure that the wetting process is as effective as possible.
-The best way to do this is to apply flux to the pads.
+You need to ensure that it’s free from contaminants and oxides and that the wetting process is as effective as possible.

 Once that’s done, you proceed with the soldering process, which you must follow with inspection.
 Inspection of the soldered LGA package involves visually analyzing the integrity of the joints.
-Using x-rays is one of the most reliable inspection techniques.
-Once you’ve ensured that there are no defects, you can move on to the next step – cleaning.

 Common LGA Soldering Problems and Solutions

-LGA packages suffer from some of the same soldering issues that affect other soldered electronic components.
-These include bridging, tomb-stoning, non-wet opens (NWOs), Head-on-pillows (HOP), and pitting.
-Some of these issues occur from insufficient solder.
+These include bridging, tomb-stoning, non-wet opens (NWOs), Head-on Pillows (HOP), and pitting.
+Some of these issues result from insufficient solder.

 As such, it’s important to ensure there is enough solder during the wetting and soldering process to prevent some of these problems from occurring.
-You can prevent other issues such as tomb-stoning by increasing oven temperature and ensuring that it distributes evenly.

 LGA Inspection: What Techniques Are Available?